ChosenOne2241/Beamer-Theme-Execushares-Remastered/README.md

 # UMThesis

-A LaTeX thesis template for the University of Manitoba
+A LaTeX thesis template for the University of Manitoba, complying with Harvard GSAS requirements.